SummaryRead the full fact sheet

 - If gynaecomastia has resulted from the use of certain prescription medications or drugs, including steroids or from weight gain, you must be fully free of these substances and remain at a stable weight in order to maintain the results of your surgery.

 - Think about the financial cost.
 Breast reduction surgery to treat gynaecomastia may be partially covered by Medicare and private health insurance.
-Ask your surgeon for further information about out-of-pocket costs.
+Ask your medical practitioner for further information about out-of-pocket costs.

 - Smokers are at increased risk of complications.
 If you are serious about undergoing cosmetic surgery, you should try to quit smoking.

-You may want to ask your doctor for advice about a suitable and reputable surgeon or hospital where breast reductions are performed.
-At your first consultation, you should ask the surgeon about their training and experience.
+You may want to ask your doctor for advice about a suitable and reputable medical practitioner or hospital where breast reductions are performed.
+At your first consultation, you should ask the medical practitioner about their training and experience.

 It is preferable to have this procedure done by a specialist who is specially trained to perform breast reductions in men and has a lot of experience in carrying out this type of surgery.